 Identify and Document Financial Records

-Gather all of the financial records you have from the past four years and keep them in a safe place as well as providing copies to your attorney.
-These records can involve credit cards, bank accounts, investment portfolios, mortgage payments or retirement accounts.
-This will help your Arizona divorce attorney to prepare all financial statements that are needed by the court in order to proceed.
+Gather all of the financial records you have from the past two years and keep them in a safe place as well as providing copies to your attorney.
+These records can include credit cards, bank accounts, investment portfolios, mortgage payments or retirement accounts.
+This will help your Arizona divorce attorney to prepare your case.

 Create Individual Accounts

 Before you file for divorce, set up your own personal savings and checking accounts.
-Take the necessary steps required to establish an independent line of credit if you have the capability to do so.
+Take the necessary steps required to establish an independent line of credit if you have the capability and need to do so.
 When it comes to your joint accounts, it is suggested that you draw one half of the money from these accounts prior to filing for divorce.
-Once you file for divorce, temporary orders may restrict your access to these accounts and your ability to be financially independent could be curtailed.
+Once you file for divorce, the Preliminary Injunction restricts your access to these accounts and your ability to be financially independent could be curtailed.

 Document Family Heirlooms or Personal Property